SAUNA HEALTH BENEFITS

 I personally love saunas!
 They also activate our greatest detox organ… OUR SKIN!
 We are spending tons of money for skin care products, which in most part make it more difficult for the skin to breath!
 This is one more reason why, you need to consider this new venue of detox.

-1. Reduce Your stress
+1. Extreme stress reduction

 Something for everyone who suffer from “Rushing People Syndrome”.
 Sauna is a huge stress fighter.
 Thanks to sugar, caffeine, lack of sleep, stressed adrenals, and toxic chemical exposure, many of us are stuck in the sympathetic, or “fight or flight” state.
 Saunas encourage our bodies to go into the parasympathetic state, which allows us to de-stress, digest, rest, and heal.